PiwikPRO/PPMS-PublicDocs/audience_manager/api.rst

     .. attribute:: user_id

-        **Optional** ``string`` If the :term:`application` lets :term:`user` sign in - it is possible to pass a unique permanent :term:`user ID` using this option.
+        **Optional** ``string`` If the :term:`application` lets :term:`user` sign in - it is possible to pass a unique permanent :term:`user ID` using this parameter.
 This will let the Audience Manager better identify :term:`users<user>` across devices (laptop, phone) and sessions.

         Example::